Adobe’s subscription model

 For about three decades, Adobe sold software on physical media.
 In 2013, it switched to software as a service for its major products.

 Adobe’s professional products were always expensive, and that frequently led to piracy.
-Requiring activation similarly to how Microsoft does reduced it.
+Requiring activation similarly to how Microsoft requires activation of Windows reduced piracy for both companies.
 But switching to a subscription-based software as a service model would theoretically reduce piracy even more.
 It would make the software harder to pirate, but also reduce the up-front cost.
 You no longer had to pay four figures up front for Adobe software, just the cost of the first month’s subscription.
 And then each subsequent month of course.

 In the long run, it would be cheaper to pay the four figures.
 Eliminating the option was good for Adobe’s profits.
 Apparently really good.
 Adjusted for splits and dividends, Adobe’s stock was trading at around $44 per share in May 2013.
 In March 2025, it was trading at 10 times that.
 A 4x increase in that timeframe would have been better than average.
 So increasing tenfold is really significant.
 While not unprecedented, it puts Adobe in elite company.